SAP-samples/teched2023-XP264/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex2selfreg3.png" width="70%">

 7. Save your selection.
-The default setting is already **"Internal"**.
+The default setting is already **Internal**.
 Because of that you don´t need to change it.
 8. If the application is updated, the system displays the message "Application - *name of application*" updated.

 ## Exercise 2.4 Keep Social Sign-On disabled